 Typically, adult home care is appropriate when a person can safely stay at home but still needs ongoing care that cannot be effectively provided solely by family and friends.
-Patients recover quicker, while maintaining their independence and dignity, in the familiar, comfortable surroundings of home, free from the stress and worry of caring for themselves or a loved one alone.
+Patients recover quicker while maintaining their independence and dignity in the familiar, comfortable surroundings of home free from the stress and worries of caring for themselves or a loved one alone.

 When you or a loved one need home care services it would be our privilege to serve you.

 “I have nothing but praise for all the VNAHSR staff who cared for me and will recommend them to my friends and family needing services at home.
 We’re lucky to have this quality of care in our community.
 They are treasures!”